cssconf/2018.cssconf.eu/contents/copy/info/main.md

 See full line-up and Schedule

 Talks are always in English, and video recordings will be released for free after the event.
-All speakers re selected via an open Call for Speakers.
+All speakers are selected via an open Call for Speakers.
 The voting on all proposals takes place in January 2018.

 ### Catering